-Developer Tim Beiko clears up some misconceptions about the long-awaited Ethereum 2.0 network merger.
+Developer Tim Beiko clears up some misconceptions about the long-awaited Ethereum 2.0 network merge.

-Some believe commissions will immediately drop on the main network after the Merger.
+Some believe commissions will immediately drop on the main network after the Merge.

 Will 'stakers' be able to withdraw their 32 ethers (ETH) as soon as the network merges?
 Tim Beiko answers this question.

 There have been a lot of talks lately about the long-awaited merge (The Merge) of the current Ethereum network with the new blockchain called Ethereum 2.0.
 Many have had misconceptions about what will happen to the Ethereum network after the merge.
 The misunderstanding is what Ryan Sean Adams, CEO of investment company Bankless, talked about on the Bankless YouTube channel.
 In this educational program, the entrepreneur discusses topics related to the world of cryptocurrencies.

 In the interview published last June 15, Bankless channel members, including Ryan Sean Adams, talked to Tim Beiko, Ethereum developer, about misconceptions about the new Ethereum 2.0 network merge.
 Below, we describe five misconceptions and how Tim Beiko responded to them.

 1. You can withdraw your stake right after the Merge

 Beiko responded that this is incorrect, as the Merge is transitioning from Proof of Work (PoW) to Proof of Stake (PoS).
 The developer adds that a new network update is needed before withdrawing the "staked" assets because the merging is "the most complicated change we've made to the network, and we want to limit ourselves as much as possible to ensure it goes smoothly," the developer mentioned.

 After the Merge, the next update will be the one that will allow withdrawals of assets at stake.
 In other words, they will still be locked after the change.
 Developers didn't give more information on when this new update will be released.